Brain-Tumor-Segmentation/brain-tumor-segmentation-using-deep-neural-networks/README.md

 1. Several Deep Learning and Image processing techniques were studied in the due course of the project.
 2. We completed research work with current usage of techniques in image preprocessing, image segmentation, common feature extraction and classification recently used were analyzed and studied.
-We choose in total 3 systems- SOBEL + MD-UNET (Dice score-0.9918)
+We choose in total 3 systems-

+      i.
+SOBEL + MD-UNET (Dice score-0.9918)
+      ii.
 2D -VNET (Dice score-0.9947)
-      WNET (Dice score-0.9964)
+      iii. **WNET (Dice score-0.9964)**
 3. The output we received is of tumor region highlighted into three regions which are edema, enhancing tumor and non enhancing tumor.
-We achieved the highest dice score of
+We achieved the **highest dice score of
-    99.64% with WNET architecture on training the dataset through our system.
+    99.64% with WNET** architecture on training the dataset through our system.

 ## 9. GUI of Project